Irrigation service paths

 Prevent Mid-Season Breakdowns

-Most irrigation failures are found too late - after heat stress starts and the lawn is already suffering.
-Hidden leaks, stuck valves, and pressure problems usually show up when demand is highest.
+Most startup failures are found too late, after heat stress starts and the lawn is already suffering.
+Hidden leaks, weak valves, and pressure problems usually show up when demand is highest.

-Our start-up service finds issues before summer pressure peaks.
-We pressurize safely, run every zone, and prioritize fix-now items so you can avoid reactive emergency calls.
+Our start-up service checks the system under live pressure before summer strain compounds the problem.
+We run every zone, flag fix-now items, and give you a clearer repair path early.
 Pricing starts at $80 ($75 service call + $5/zone).

 | Reactive Approach | Spring Start-Up Approach |